-Award winning Rafael Bernabeu García is a Spanish composer, drums player, sound designer and sound mixer who has been creating at the boundaries of music and sound, mostly in the experimental and electro-acoustic music world.
+Award winning Rafael Bernabeu García is a Spanish composer, drums player, sound designer and sound mixer who has been creating at the boundaries between music and sound since 2010.
 In his works he draws out a broad spectrum of sounds, ranging from intimate simplicity to huge soundscapes.

 His work for film and television includes “Araucaria Araucana”, for which he won an award for Best Soundtrack, alongside the critically acclaimed “Untimely”, for which he received an award for Best Sound in the Top Indie Film awards 2020, “No smoking in Sarajevo”, “Snap out of it” and several other films as sound editor and/or sound mixer.